-Tests: The Midterm exam will cover Units 1-3, while the Final exam will cover Units 4-6 (see dates in attached schedule).
+Tests: The Midterm exam will cover Units 1-3, while the Final exam will cover Units 4-6 plus material from previous units.
 Both tests will be taken in the classroom, although there may be a take-home assignment as part of the Midterm.
 It is the student's responsibility to come prepared to class to take each test.
 There will be no make-up exams, unless in cases of serious and legitimate emergency; the student should contact the professor and provide evidence as soon as possible.